The Component Metadata Infrastructure is developed in the context of the CLARIN project

 Figure 2: Schematic representation of the metadata component for “Actor”

 Figure 3: XML representation of a metadata component for “Actor”

 Figure 4: XML instance of a metadata description record for “Actor”

 For the use of the Component Metadata Infrastructure, various tools exist, some being

 reused from other contexts, others were explicitly developed in this context.
-Among them are
+Among

 editors, registries and search applications, which will be described briefly.